Schlegen/Microgrid-Manager/README.md

   - `compute_result.py` that saves the interesting results for plot in .npy files
   - `plot.py` where we can draw the plot that appear in my report
   - `app.py` that **launches the dashboard**
+  - `tools.py` contains tools.
+I have copied this file from an older project.
+Thus, some functions in this file are not used.

 You'll have to execute either app.py, plot.py, compute_result.py